Building confidence in driving, riding, walking or anything in life

 Building confidence in all areas of life

-I have had years of working with clients who have expressed lack of confidence in all kinds of situations.
+I have had years of working with clients who have expressed a lack of confidence in all kinds of situations.
 Whether it’s at work, in a task they have been given to do, in social situations or in performance.
-Giving yourself the chance to step back, relax and rehearse helps building confidence back to helpful levels.
+Giving yourself the chance to step back, relax and rehearse helps to build confidence back to helpful levels.

 As an artist, I have worked with people who would like to draw or paint better but stop themselves because all the negative chatter they experience.
 It may come about by parents or teachers not seeing the worth of creative work, or you may have had bad criticism over something you’ve made or painted.
 One’s negative self-talk can keep those confidence levels way down.